indigo-dc/im-java-api/README.md

 1.3 CONFIGURATION
 -----------------
-This project don't need any configuration files to work.
+This project does not need any configuration files to work.
 If you want you can define a **log4j.properties** to log the REST service calls.
 To configure the logger you have to create a **log4j.properties** file and set the logger properties.
 The log4j.properties file of the tests can help you with the logger configuration.